-Earlier we noted that in ordinary team semantics, being realization of a hidden-variable team is expressible via existential quantifiers.
+Earlier we noted that in ordinary team semantics, being a realization of a hidden-variable team is expressible by means of existential quantifiers.
 We show that this is also the case in probabilistic team semantics.

-\begin{lemma} $\A$ be a structure and $\B$ an expansion of $\A$ by the hidden-variable sort.
+\begin{lemma} Let $\A$ be a structure and $\B$ an expansion of $\A$ by the hidden-variable sort.
 Let $\X$ a probabilistic empirical team of $\A$ and $\Y$ a probabilistic hidden-variable team of $\B$.
 Then $\X$ is uniformly realized by $\Y$ if and only if

 for some functions $F_i$. \end{lemma} \begin{proof} For simplicity we assume that $l=1$ and $\vec{z}=z$.